mac389/digital-acquisition-of-big-data/README.md

 1. Streaming versus Historical Data [Twitter package](https://stackabuse.com/accessing-the-twitter-api-with-python/)
 2. The `json` package
-3. Good code is the same thing as readable code
-4. Storage
+4. Storage (there's an API for that)
 5. Project Management, including How do I hand off a prototype